How do you use the verb dice in Italian? What does it mean? How do you pronounce it?

 In this lesson, we will look at how to use this word with the help of many audio recordings and example sentences.
 Read on to learn everything you need to know!

 What is dice?

-Dice is a present tense conjugation of the verb dire, meaning to say.
-To be more precise, it’s the third-person present tense conjugation of dire, which is a highly irregular verb in Italian, translating to “he/she says”.
+Dice is a present tense conjugation of the verb dire, which means to say.
+To be more precise, it’s the third-person present tense conjugation of dire, which is a very irregular verb in Italian, translating as “he/she says”.

 Let’s hear how it is pronounced.

 Its pronunciation is close to dee-cheh.
-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of examples with dice in Italian, before taking a look at how to use the verb dire along with its other present tense conjugations as well.
+Now, let’s see some examples with dice in Italian, before we take a look at how to use the verb dire along with its other present tense conjugations as well.

 Title: Italian All-in-One For Dummies

 Language: English / Italian